IVAS-TECH/SMT-Stencils/README.md

 if you are using Debian based Linux dist that uses apt-get

-you can setup the project by runing: sudo make setup.
+you can setup the project by runing: sudo npm run apt-get.

+else do:

 install: [mongodb]